 WR122 is the second term of a three-term sequence in college composition, focusing on the writing of persuasive essays.
 To take WR122, you need to have successfully completed WR121.
 If you have any questions about your readiness for WR122, please speak with me.
 The primary objective of this course is to strengthen your proficiency in collegelevel persuasive writing.
-You will have the opportunity to employ a variety of formats essay, evaluation, and peer review - to accomplish this goal.
-As a successful student in this course, you will learn to write convincingly, supporting your arguments with academically acceptable sources.
-Two-thirds of your grade on each writing assignment will be a reflection of your skill in organizing and developing ideas and in choosing the most effective structure for your presentation; one-third of your grade will depend upon your correct use of standard grammar, syntax, spelling and punctuation.
-Early in the term, you will join a group of classmates with whom you will conduct peer reviews of the drafts of your arguments and collaborate in revising and rewriting.
+You will have the opportunity to employ a variety of formats - essay, evaluation, and peer review - to accomplish this goal.
+You will learn to write convincingly, supporting your arguments with academically acceptable sources.
+Two-thirds of your grade on each writing assignment will be a reflection of your skill in organizing and developing ideas and in choosing the most effective structure for your presentation; onethird of your grade will depend upon your correct use of standard grammar, syntax, spelling and punctuation.
+Early in the term, you will select a group of classmates with whom you will conduct peer reviews of the drafts of your writing assignments and collaborate in revising and editing.
 Over the course of the term, each of you will personally write several short arguments, increasing in length from two to six content pages, minimum.
 Each paper will require research and proper MLA documentation.
-Anticipate investing ten to twelve hours per week preparing for and completing the assignments for this class.
+You should anticipate investing ten to twelve hours per week preparing for and completing the assignments for this class.
 The more effort you put into your work, the more strength and confidence you will gain, because the quality of your writing will improve.